-Pin 3 \rightarrow - Input
+Pin 3 → - Input

 2.2.2.
-Analog line stereo output.
+Analog line stereo outputs.

 XLR - 3p male connector.
 Balanced connection.
-Two connectors for L+R or independent mono channels (the left connector corresponds to L output and the right one corresponds to R output).
+Two pairs of connectors, one for each channel. (the left connector at each pair corresponds to L output and the right one corresponds to R output).